 Adding a new microservice to an existing application

-As an example, let’s say that you have an application with 5 microservices.
-Two of them use Java and 3 use NodeJs.
-You can easily create 2 pipelines for the whole application (one for each programming language).
+As an example, let’s say that you have an application with five microservices.
+Two of them use Java and three use NodeJs.
+You can easily create two pipelines for the whole application, one for each programming language.

-However, if you take advantage of multi-stage Docker builds you could even have a single pipeline for all 5 services:
+However, if you take advantage of multistage Docker builds, you could even have a single pipeline for all five services:

 - Checks out source code from any connected trigger

 - Creates a Docker image (assumes a multistage Dockerfile)

 - Deploys the image to a Kubernetes cluster